 The threat of dominance posed by any emergent platform will change over time, often quickly and dramatically, as research progresses and influential events unfold.
 To capture the dynamic nature of this evolution, we’ll assign each competitor an “Dominance Threat Level” that estimates, at the present time, the platform’s potential to supplant the incumbent as the dominant smart contracts platform.
 We’ll use a color-coded scale (inspired by the the IUCN Red List) as described below:

 The Dominance Threat Level assigned to a project represents an educated guess based on information available at the present time and is expected to change.
 The analysis that goes into this threat assessment is limited by the author’s experience and interests in computer science and engineering.
-Specifically, relevant factors such as a project’s marketing strength, community, or financial condition are mostly ignored while technical white papers, mathematical proofs, and well-specified limits receive disproportionately more credit.
+Specifically, relevant factors such as a project’s marketing strength, community, or financial condition are mostly ignored while technical white papers, mathematical proofs, and working code receive disproportionately more credit.
 In short, all conclusions in these articles are narrowly biased and therefore should not be construed in any way as investment advice.

 That said, I hope this information and analysis is useful to those who wish to understand and stay on top of developments in the rapidly evolving smart contracts technology space.
-Stay tuned for articles on Tezos, DFINITY, NEO, EOS, Cardano and more competing platforms in the days to come.

 Thanks to Zero-Hour-Zulu for his input on early drafts and assistance in formulating the theme of this series.